bgailleton/bgailleton.github.io/_pages/CHONK.md

 *B. Gailleton, L. Malatesta, G. Cordonnier, J. Braun, B. Bovy*

-*This page gets updated regularly with info about CHONK and will point to the model documentation soon*
+*This page gets updated regularly with info about CHONK and will point to the new model documentation soon*
 <!-- ![alt text](/files/pretty_3D.jpg) -->

 ## What is CHONK?

 CHONK is a numerical framework for Landscape Evolution Modelling (LEM) currently in development.
 A numerical framework provides tools and numerical structure to design, run and analyse model - for example [LANDLAB](https://esurf.copernicus.org/articles/8/379/2020/) is a mature LEM framework.
 CHONK mixes classic LEM principles and algorithms - e.g. graph theory controlling cell topology - with cellular automata data structure.
 The latter is the novelty: every aspect of the simulation is expressed in a cell referential.
 To build a cell, the user only needs to define **properties** (e.g. elevation, drainage area, erosion, tracker) and **functions** (e.g. fluvial erosion, water transport, diffusion) describing how the properties interact within the cell and with the neighbourhood.

-A first prototype is currently close to being submitted and demonstrates the advantages of the method, but is not generic and hard to custom with new laws.
+This prototype is available [here](https://egusphere.copernicus.org/preprints/2023/egusphere-2022-1394/), but is not generic and hard to custom with new laws.
 A second version is currently being developed with a flexible `python` interface to build the model structure and run/analyse the simulations.
 It provides a lot of flexibility to design an abstract model structure which is then compiled with `cython` into a `c++` core engine.

 ## What can CHONK do?